qooxdoo/qooxdoo/docs/core/object_id.md

 ### The Objects section

-Object IDs can also be specified in a top-level `objects` section within your class, which is a newer alternative to defining `_createQxObjectImpl`.
+Object IDs can also be specified in a top-level `objects` section within your class, which is a newer alternative to implementing `_createQxObjectImpl`.

-If a class contains both an `objects` section and an implementation of `_createQxObjectImpl`, the object ID definitions in both will be merged, with the `objects` section taking precedence.

 Example:
 ```javascript